eddmann/eddmann.github.io/_posts/2021/2021-01-25-advent-of-code-2015-day-1-not-quite-lisp.md

 Once we have reduced over all the directions we can return the resulting floor 🌟.

 Upon reflection of my initial solution I noticed that this could be simplied into just subtracting the total _Down_ directions from the _Up_ directions.
+Opting for the `split` method over the `RegExp` method to count occurrences you would usually be required to decrement the result by one to get the correct answer.
+However, using the same method for both cancels this out for the final answer.

 ```typescript
 const part1 = (input: string): number =>